 I still remember what one of spectators said to me in Lievin 2003, before my first win on World Championships: "What makes all those people here so good as they are is that they really want to win and worked long and hard for it.
 Your only advantage is that you don't care, that you play rather as work hard - and that's why I'm sure you'll win."
 I laughed as I didn't think it's possible to win with such a young and inexperienced dog.
 And after my two dogs finished 1st and 2nd after the 1st run - what was never done before or after by any other handler - that was good enough for me, way more as I ever expected and I couldn't care less what happens in the 2nd run. - What made it extra easy to win that one too. 🙂

 It was much harder 8 years later, running on the same place, with the same dog again, winning 1st run again.
-That's when "wouldn't it be cool to win again, on the same place, with the same dog, 8 years later" crossed my mind - and that's when I started to play safely, didn't handle it nearly as well as I know I easily could without that heavy thought on my mind - and missed the 3rd World Champion title by 0.09 second!
+That's when "wouldn't it be cool to win again, on the same place, with the same dog, 8 years later" crossed my mind - and that's when I started to play safely, didn't handle it nearly as well as I know I easily could without that heavy thought on my mind - and missed the 3rd World Champion title with La by 0.09 second, ending "only" third!
 And learned a new lesson.
-To NEVER run with winning in mind!
+To NEVER run with winning in mind!!!

 So to answer another common question from interviews: what is on your mind just before the run, the answer is - the course.
 I'm either focusing on a dog to make sure to keep her happy and in the right mode or repeating the course in my head.
 No other thoughts in there.
 Just me, my dog and the course.
 I even don't check my e-mail or Facebook as I don't want to see too many good wishes and "you can do it" as they just put me under pressure.
 I like to see them after the runs, but I on purpose go off line for the days of a big trial.
 And while all fellow competitors are posting "ready for World Championships" I usually feel like we're at the worst spot that year and can't do anything on WC.
 That always helps.
 When I feel too ready and too confident, I lose the focus.
 The more unsure about the course and our "readiness" I am, the better I run.
 The worse we do in the weeks before, the better we'll do there.
 All my best runs happen when I'm expecting absolutely nothing and just go and run for the fun of it.